 Many companies have found comparable replacements to artificial reds, purples and yellows in nature, but few have found a worthy shade of blue.

 It begs the question: How is this color so elusive?
-And why is it so important from manufacturers to get it right?
+And why is it so important for manufacturers to get it right?

 Blue means stop

 Evolution has predisposed humans to have different reactions to colors.
 Bright reds trigger our appetites because they signal nutrient and calorie-rich foods like red meat, while greens don't elicit much of a reaction because plants are associated with empty calories and less potential for energy.
 Yellows and purples are also desirable, but in nature, blue is a sign of danger.

 There are very few blue foods found in nature, and certain shades of blue elicit instinctual fears of spoiled meat, mold, and poisonous fruit.

 Because of this, it's crucial for blue food products to be vibrant shades of blue — or blues that are more reflective of paint color than natural hues.
 This was easy to do with Blue 1, or "brilliant blue", an artificial color made from coal tar and oil, and Blue 2, a "synthetic version of the plant-based indigo that has a long history of a textile dye."

 Consumers are also very sensitive to color changes, and associate them with changes of flavor.
 Even if a candy's flavor remains exactly the same, a duller or creamier color may cause consumers to believe that it tastes less sweet than a brighter shade.